CenturySturgeon/Notes/Notes/5_SQL.md

 - **Keywords**: Tell the database that we want to do something.
 Always written in capital letters (`CREATE TABLE` are some examples).
 - **Identifiers**: Tell the database what thing we want to act on.
 Always written in lower case letters.
+- **Scalar Subqueries:** Subqueries that return a single value and can be used in conditional expressions.
+- **Row Subqueries:** Subqueries that return multiple rows and can be used with operators like `IN`, `ANY`, `ALL`.
+- **Table Subqueries:** Subqueries that return entire result sets and are used in place of a table in `FROM` clause.

 | Relationship | Hint                                                                     |
 |--------------|--------------------------------------------------------------------------|